Importing songs and MIDI presets

 - Custom fields: If you'd like to populate your custom fields for your songs, you can include this text in any number of additional columns in your import file.
 Set List Maker will map the additional columns to your defined custom fields in the sort order you've defined for them, so you must enter your custom field names into Set List Maker before performing the import.

-and tap the Import button at the top of the list, then
+and tap the Import button at the top of the list,

 show you a preview of the data it's importing.
 You can